 MC: True.
 The challenge was to incorporate the classic and luxurious connotations of the name Montecristo into a fragrance.
 We aimed to create a scent that was as timeless as its brand, a scent to be worn by a confident person appreciating the mysteries of life, but at the same time enjoying small, everyday moments.

 Noir by Montecristo.
-Photo: Montecristo Deleggend.
+Photo courtesy of Montecristo Deleggend.

 SC: How do each of the three fragrances in the line differ?